Deligne--Lusztig duality on the moduli stack of bundles: Introduction

 \begin{rem} By \cite[Proposition 5.5]{din2019deligne}, the Drinfeld-Gaitsgory functor for $\Dmod(G/\!\Ad(G))$ is invertible, hence so is $\PsId_{!,G/\!\Ad(G)}$.
 In other words, $G/\!\Ad(G)$ is miraculous. \end{rem}

 \sssec{The current work} Let $G$ be as in $\S$ \ref{sssec-work-yomdim} and $X$ be a connected smooth projective curve over $k$.
 Let $\BunG$ be the moduli stack of $G$-torsors on $X$.
-The purpose of this paper is to describe the Deligne-Lusztig duality on the DG-category $\Dmod(\BunG)$ of D-modules on $\BunG$.
+The purpose of this paper is to describe the Deligne--Lusztig duality on the DG-category $\Dmod(\BunG)$ of D-modules on $\BunG$.

-\vsp Unlike $G/\!\Ad(G)$, the stack $\BunG$ is \emph{not} quasi-compact.
+Unlike $G/\!\Ad(G)$, the stack $\BunG$ is \emph{not} quasi-compact.
 Nevertheless, the main theorem of \cite{drinfeld2015compact} says that $\Dmod(\BunG)$ is compactly generated and hence dualizable.
 Also, the product formula

 still holds (see \cite[Remark 2.2.9]{drinfeld2015compact}).
 Hence as before, we have equivalences

 and we use the objects $\Delta_*(\omega_{\BunG}),\, \Delta_!(k_{\BunG})$ in the RHS to define functors

 From now on, we write them just as $\PsId_{\on{naive}},\, \PsId_{!}$.